pat-s/Website/content/authors/admin/_index.md

 - Visitors
 ---

-I am an R consultant working in Zurich, CH.
+R consultant at [cynkra](https://cynkra.com/) in Zurich, CH.

-My area of expertise is is in the area of applied machine learning, more specifically in the field of environmental modeling.
+I have advanced knowledge in the area of applied machine learning, more specifically in the field of environmental modeling.
-I am also familiar with DevOps applications (Docker, Terraform, Ansible).
+I am also familiar in DevOps (Docker, Terraform, Ansible) and Linux administration tasks.
-Besides, I am also undertaking a PhD at the [GIScience group](https://www.geographie.uni-jena.de/Geoinformatik_p_1558.html) at the [Department of Geography](https://www.geographie.uni-jena.de/Institut+für+Geographie.html) at [University of Jena](https://www.uni-jena.de/en/) related to environmental modeling.
+Besides, I am undertaking a PhD at the [GIScience group](https://www.geographie.uni-jena.de/Geoinformatik_p_1558.html) at the [Department of Geography](https://www.geographie.uni-jena.de/Institut+für+Geographie.html) at [University of Jena](https://www.uni-jena.de/en/) related to environmental modeling.

 In my spare time I like to develop programmatic solutions to simplify todays data science challenges.
-My standard is to work in a reproducible manner and also actively promote this philosophy in my daily work.
+My standard is to work in a reproducible manner which I also actively promote in my daily work.
-Furthermore I enjoy [**writing**]({{< relref "#posts" >}}) about the Linux world, the #rstats community and other technical topics that I find interesting.
+Occasionally I am [**blogging**]({{< relref "#posts" >}}) about IT related matters I am interested in.